baztian/jaydebeapi/README.rst

 Supported databases
 ===================

-In theory every database with a suitable JDBC driver should work.
+In theory *every database with a suitable JDBC driver should work*.
 It is known to work with the following databases:

 +-----------------------------------------+------------------------------------------------+---------------+----------------------+